 Have you noticed the similarities between your water preferences and your flock’s yet?
 Just like you, chickens are partial to cool water.
-While keeping water cool in the winter isn’t hard (more on that later), it can be an issue in the summer.
+While keeping water cool in the winter is not hard (more on that later), it can be an issue in the summer.
 The solution?
 Ice cubes!
-Keeping their water on the rocks will ensure they’ll want to keep drinking, especially when they need extra hydration in hot weather.
+Keeping their water on the rocks will ensure they will want to keep drinking, especially when they need extra hydration in hot weather.

 To help your hens stay in tip-top shape, you may be interested in adding vitamins or supplements to their water like a chicken water protector.
 Apple cider vinegar can help their digestive system and liquid vitamins can maintain their egg production.
 Supplements can change the taste of the water, though, so when introducing the supplements, add them in gradually, increasing the dose over a few weeks so the chickens can get used to the taste and not go on a water strike.

-Watering systems can also get rusty or grow algae, depending on what they’re made of, so make sure you clean out your container regularly.
+Watering systems can also get rusty or grow algae, depending on what they are made of, so make sure you clean out your container regularly.
 Adding apple cider vinegar to the water will also discourage algae growth.

-You have a lot of options when it comes to chicken watering systems — here are four options you can consider.
+You have a lot of options when it comes to chicken watering systems — here are four options to consider.

 Pros: traditional look, durable, vacuum pressure allows water level to remain consistent

-Pros: non-reactive to vinegar and supplements, won’t stain, better insulated against extreme temps
+Pros: non-reactive to vinegar and supplements, will not stain, and is better insulated against extreme temps

 Cons: less aesthetically pleasing, may have to fill daily or more often

-Pros: non-reactive, non-staining, insulated, larger capacity than gravity fill waterers (only have to fill monthly), can sit on the floor (don't need to be raised)
+Pros: non-reactive, non-staining, insulated, larger capacity than gravity fill waterers (only have to fill monthly), can sit on the floor (does not need to be raised)

-Cons: teaching older chickens to use the system can be harder—try to start with young chickens
+Cons: teaching older chickens to use the system can be harder, so try to start with young chickens.

-Cons: takes extra time and effort, could be harder to keep consistent water level
+Cons: takes extra time and effort, can be harder to keep a consistent water level.